badabing2005/PixelFlasher/README.md

         - If you flash to both slots (ie flash twice in a row) then both slots would be bootable.
         - Your phone's bootloader does not have to be unlocked to be able to flash full OTA image (stock boot only).
         - You cannot downgrade with OTA, the version being installed has to be equal or higher.
+    - If factory firmware is selected in step 4:
+      - **Keep Data**: In this mode `-w` flag is removed from the flash scripts so that data is not wiped.
+This is commonly known as `dirty flashing`.
+      - **WIPE all data**: As the text suggests, this will wipe your data, use it with caution!
+      If this mode is selected PixelFlasher will ask for confirmation during the flashing phase.
+      - **Dry Run**: In this mode, the phone will reboot to bootloader, and then mimic the flash actions (i.e. reboot into bootloader) without actually flashing anything (it prints to the console the steps it would have performed if dry run was not chosen).
+      This is handy for testing to check if the PixelFlasher properly is able to control fastboot commands.
-10. Optional: Open Magisk Modules Manager and disable (uncheck) modules known to cause issues during upgrades (the below list has never caused issues for me, so I keep them enabled YMMV).
+10. Optional: Open Magisk Modules Manager and disable (uncheck) modules known to cause issues during upgrades (highly recommended).
+(The list below has never caused issues for me, so I keep them enabled YMMV).
 ![Image of PixelFlasher GUI](/images/magisk-modules-manager.png)
 11. **Flash Pixel Phone** This is the final step, to actually flash the phone in the selected `Flash Mode`.
 **Note**: Unlike the previous versions of the PixelFlasher, all the options are dynamic, i.e. depending on what you select before clicking the Flash button, there is no more concept of prepared package.
 PixelFlasher will first present you the selected options and ask for your confirmation if you want to proceed with flashing.
+12. Monitor the **console** output and observe the performed actions and their outcomes.
+13. In case of trouble, click on **Support** button to generate santized (redacted) support logs archive.

 ### Expert Mode